mharen/mharen.github.io/_posts/2010/2010-03-11-easter-eggs-in-red-gates-sql-compare.md

 **Michael Haren said on 2010-03-15**

-BTW: You reach each of these by opening the Help&gt;About dialogs and waiting for about 1 minute.
+BTW: You reach each of these by opening the Help>About dialogs and waiting for about 1 minute.

 **Michael Haren said on 2011-08-04**

 Anonymous said...

-<i>Replacing following... &lt;snip&gt;
+<i>Replacing following... <snip>

 Makes the trial run forever!